quickthyme/qroute/docs/reference.md

          animated: Bool,
          completion: QTRoutableCompletion?)
 ```
-Commands the `QTRouteDriver` to navigate to any route in the hierarchy, regardless of location, *as if it were*
+Commands the `QTRouteDriver` to navigate to any route in the hierarchy, regardless of location,
-an *immediate logical descendant* from the current route.
-(Essentially a subroutine version of `driveTo`.)
-Pass
+*as if it were* an *immediate logical descendant* from the current route.
+(Essentially a subroutine
-any dependency requirements via the `input` parameter.
+version of `driveTo`.)
+Pass any dependency requirements via the `input` parameter.

+**NOTE**: This works by cloning the target route (and its children) and then binding the clone's
+parent to the current route.
+Once you navigate back, the cloned sub-tree will no longer exist.
+This allows you to do many fun and *dangerous* things.
+For instance, you can stack the same
+series of routables indefinitely like in a menu-driven app, or drive global modals.
+But you can
+also create routes that would be irrational if you're not careful.

 <br />